kkentia/Multimodal-Emotion-Recognition/README.md

 python FER_SER_UI_godot_bridge.py
 ```

 The script loads the SER model (Wav2Vec2) from `MMUI/results/checkpoint-728/` and the FER model (SqueezeNet) from `models/saved_weights/`.
-If the SER model file is missing it falls back to a dummy SER output — the app will still launch but speech emotion will not work correctly.
+If the SER model file is missing it falls back to a dummy SER output.